The best trains in Italy: A Eurostar Italia ETR500 power car

 The Zurich to Prague sleeping car boarding at Zurich HB

-Zurich to Prague by sleeping-car, seen here at Zurich HB More information about this sleeper.
+Zurich to Prague by sleeping-car, seen here at Zurich HB More about this sleeper.

 City Night Line standard (economy) sleeper City Night Line standard (economy) sleeper in day mode City Night Line deluxe sleeper, private toilet & shower Comfortline sleeper corridor